cockroachdb/docs/cockroachcloud/managing-cmek.md

 This page shows how to enable [Customer-Managed Encryption Keys (CMEK)](cmek.html) for a {{ site.data.products.dedicated }} cluster.

+**Prerequisites**:

+- {% include cockroachcloud/cluster-operator-prereq.md %}
-To follow this procedure requires admin access to your {{ site.data.products.dedicated }} organization, and the ability to create and manage identity and access management (IAM) and key management (KMS) services in your organization's cloud, i.e., your Google Cloud Platform (GCP) project or Amazon Web Services (AWS) account.
+- Sufficient permissions to create and manage identity and access management (IAM) and key management (KMS) services in your organization's cloud, i.e., your Google Cloud Platform (GCP) project or Amazon Web Services (AWS) account.

 {{site.data.alerts.callout_info}}
 During [limited access](/docs/{{site.versions["stable"]}}/cockroachdb-feature-availability.html), CMEK is not supported for {{ site.data.products.dedicated }} clusters on Azure.
 Refer to [{{ site.data.products.dedicated }} on Azure](cockroachdb-dedicated-on-azure.html).